Data science of big networks

 Why study with us?

-- Training in the most recent advances of Network Science
+- Training in the most recent advances of Network Science, from leading experts in the field

-- Prepares for employment in Data Science, consulting finance, software and for research in Network Science
+- Prepare for a career in Data Science, consulting finance, software and for research in Network Science

 Our links with industry